GitHub4Eddy/p1_monitor/README.md

 - Changed method of adding QuickApp variables, so they can be edited

-Variables (mandatory):
+Variables (mandatory and created automatically):
 - IPaddress = IP address of your P1 monitor
-- Interval = Number in seconds, the P1 Monitor normally is updated every 10 seconds
+- interval = Number in seconds, the P1 Monitor normally is updated every 10 seconds, sometimes even faster
-- powerID = ID of the device where you want to capture the 'delta' power, use 0 if you don't want to store the energy consumption
 - debugLevel = Number (1=some, 2=few, 3=all) (default = 1)
 - waterMeter = Existance of watermeter true or false (default = false)
+- language = Preferred language (default = en) (supported languages are Engish (en) and Dutch (nl))

 Tested on: